Termineric/Assembler-IDE/README.md

 Any Wish or so for this let me know andy help please do so i do this only in weekend

 More is comming ......

+Folder structure is basic for any of my projects please don't ask about why have database folder or so